No products in the cart.

 Any worries we had about the rest of the K10 not matching up to the big, bold display were soon put to rest.
-The K10, might just be one of the best “crossover” devices we’ve seen.
-Bigger than a smartphone, smaller than a phablet, it is idea as a multimedia device which remains truly portable in all circumstances.
+The K10 might just be one of the best “crossover” devices we’ve seen.
+Bigger than a smartphone, smaller than a phablet, it is ideal as a multimedia device that remains truly portable in all circumstances.

-We mentioned in the intro to the K10 that LG have used the same styling as on their flagship G range, specifically the G4.
+We mentioned in the intro to the K10 that LG has used the same styling as on their flagship G range, specifically the G4.
 This makes the back case just a little more rounded, which is important for a bigger than average smartphone like the K10.
-Remarkably, considering the size of the display, LG have somehow managed to keep the weight down to a mere 5 oz.
-Although a plastic body, it feels remarkably premium, and far more solid than its light weight might suggest.
+Remarkably, considering the size of the display, LG has somehow managed to keep the weight down to a mere 5 oz.
+Although a plastic body, it feels remarkably premium, and far more solid than its lightweight might suggest.

 If you asked us outright, about the resolution we’d expect on a 5.3″ display, we’d always say 1080p Full HD.
 And so it was a little bit of a surprise when we saw how good the display of the K10 is, and then realizing it is “only” 720 x 1280 px.
 A 720p resolution is still the most common resolution in use.
 We also now see, with display technology advancing rapidly, that display resolutions aren’t the make or break they might have been a few years ago.
 Yes, a 4K display is great, but resolutions below that level tend to rely on what manufacturers do with them, than actual pixel counts.

 When running a 4K video through the K10, the effect was amazing.
 Although unnecessary on a 720p display, we run a 4K video to see if the phone can keep up with the extra demand from the quality.
 Which the K10 did, by the way.
 We also tried an SD 640 x 480 px video, they type your old TV used to show.
 The up-scaling done by the K10 made the low res picture better than it had any right to be.